Masculinity: 20th century to present

 Writing in 1974, R. Gould asserted that the provider role was central to adult men's identities, as masculinity is often measured by the size of a man's economic contribution to the family.
-Masculinity is also secured by denying any semblance of softness, emotion, femininity, or any characteristic associated with women.
+Masculinity is also associated with denying characteristics associated with women.
 Overwhelmingly, the construction of masculinity most valued in the latter part of the 20th century and the early 21st century is one that is independent, sexually assertive, and athletic, among other normative markers of manhood.
 There is some evidence of this construction developing slightly however.
 A 2008 study showed that men frequently rank good health, a harmonious family life and a good relationship with their spouse or partner as more important to their quality of life than physical attractiveness and success with women.
+The advent of social media has been associated with the ability to form emotional and supportive relationships with others.

 Development

 Nature versus nurture

 Scholars have debated the extent to which gender identity and gender-specific behaviors are due to socialization versus biological factors.
 Social and biological influences are thought to be mutually interacting during development.
 Studies of prenatal androgen exposure have provided some evidence that femininity and masculinity are partly biologically determined.
 Other possible biological influences include evolution, genetics, epigenetics, and hormones (both during development and in adulthood).
 Scholars suggest that innate differences between the sexes are compounded or exaggerated by the influences of social factors.
-While others have pointed to the fact that personality differences between the sexes are seen to increase with increased levels of egalitarianism.
+However, others have pointed to the fact that personality differences between the sexes are seen to increase with increased levels of egalitarianism.